xgeoff/moirad/pages/moirad.md

 A beacon of hope in the ruins of time.

 **Book XI: The Sacking of Neighboring Cities
 In those first days, when war’s bright fury soared, The Greeks struck Troy, a tempest forged in swords.
-Beneath the sun’s fierce, golden gaze,
+Beneath the sun’s fierce, golden, watching gaze,
-They sought to seize the prize, the spoils of their blaze.
+They sought to seize the spoils of fire and blaze.
+No peace they sought, nor mercy’s fleeting breath,
+But glory carved in flame and shadowed death.

-Achilles, swift as the eagle’s flight,
+Achilles, swift as eagle’s wing in flight,
 Led forth his Myrmidons, hearts burning bright.
-With shields that gleamed like the morning sun,
+With shields that gleamed like dawn upon the plain, They marched through smoke and ash and warlike strain.
-They marched toward Lyrnessus, their fates begun.
+The cry of trumpets split the morning air,
+And men beheld that doom itself was there.

-The walls rose high, but trembled in fear,
+The walls rose high, yet trembled at his tread,
-For the wrath of Achilles drew ever near.
+For wrath of gods seemed in his footsteps spread.
-With spear in hand and rage in his chest,
+With spear in hand and fury in his breast,
-He dashed through the gates, an unyielding quest.
+He stormed the gates, by no restraint suppressed.
+The clash of bronze resounded through the field,
+And all before his might were forced to yield.

-King Mynes stood tall, a lion in pride,
+King Mynes stood, a lion crowned in pride,
-But Achilles, relentless, would not be denied.
-With a mighty thrust, his spear found its mark,
+Yet none could turn Achilles from his stride.
+Their spears did ring, their shields with thunder sang, Till death’s cold voice through Lyrnessus rang.
+The victor stood amid the crimson rain,
-And the echoes of death rang clear in the dark.
+And silence fell upon the heaps of slain.

-Lyrnessus fell, a blaze in the night,
-As flames licked the walls, a terrible sight.
-Briseis was taken, a prize of his fight,
-While the Myrmidons cheered, their spirits alight.
+Lyrnessus burned, its towers a pyre of flame,
+Its streets a grave, its ruin now his fame.
+Briseis, fair as dawn on ocean’s crest,
+Was taken captive, sorrow in her breast.
+The Myrmidons, their armor stained with red,
+Raised up their cries to honor those now dead.

-Through Pedasus next, they cut their swift path,
+Through Pedasus next, they carved their bloody way, And cities fell beneath the light of day.
-The cries of the fallen igniting their wrath.
+The cries of dying men filled earth and sky,
-With every step, the glory grew bright,
-As the Greek forces claimed victory by night.
+Their fates sealed fast where heroes came to die.
+Each conquest blazed, each triumph fed the lore,
+Of Greece’s wrath that swept from shore to shore.

 **Book XII: First Assault on the Walls**

 The siege’s dawn broke fierce and burning red,
 The sun, a watchful eye o’er countless dead.
-The Greeks, impatient, pressed against the gate,
-Determined now to break Troy’s fateful state.
-With spear in hand, the mighty Ajax rose,
-His towering frame a shield against his foes.
-Beside him charged brave Diomedes, fierce,
-Whose blade and spear were sharp enough to pierce.

-A call to arms spread wide through Greece's camp,
-Their leaders now with eyes of fire and damp.
-“We break their walls!” cried Agamemnon's voice,
-“For only in their fall do we rejoice!”
-The Trojans, high on battlements and towers,
-Prepared for yet another test of powers.

-Then rushed the Greeks, their war cries like a wave,
-Determined all to seek either death or save.
-With shields like polished bronze, they stormed the field,
-Their swords and spears aloft, their fates unsealed.
-The gates of Troy shook hard beneath the blow,
-As Ajax struck and laid the foe below.

-Upon the battlements, the archers drew,
-A rain of arrows swift and black that flew.
-The Greeks fell hard beneath the sharp refrain,
-But still they pressed with numbers vast and main.
-At last, they neared the walls of stone so bright,
-But Hector stood, the Trojans’ strongest might.

-With shield and sword, he barred their way,
-His eyes like flames, his heart like tempered clay.
-Each foe he felled with spear and slash of sword,
-His breath a gale, his strength in waves outpoured.
-Around him rallied Trojan men in throngs,
-Their voices raised in hymns of ancient songs.

-For though the Greeks were strong, their courage wide,
-Troy’s walls remained, their entrance still denied.
-The battle raged until the night’s embrace,
-When weary soldiers found their resting place.
-And thus, the first great storm upon the gate,
-Had come and gone, leaving Troy to fate.

-**Book XIII: The Duel of Paris and Menelaus

-When dawn kissed the hills and the banners unfurled,
-The truce was proposed, and hope was unfurled.
-For Paris, the prince, with a heart full of shame,
-Offered his life for the loss of his name.
-Menelaus, the king, stood proud at his side,
-His heart burning fiercely, with love as his guide.

-They met on the field, like two stars in the night,
-With swords drawn and ready, prepared for the fight.
-The clang of their steel rang out like a song,
-As the fate of their nations rested on strong.
-But Paris, though clever, lacked courage this day,
-As Menelaus struck true, sending him away.

-The spear pierced the air, but the goddess did swoop,
-And whisked Paris away from the vengeful king’s loop.
-The truce was now shattered, the bloodlust returned,
-And the fires of battle in every heart burned.
-For the duel had proved that not all would be still,
-As the war stretched on, driven by fate’s cruel will.
+The Greeks, impatient, gathered on the field,
+With bronze-clad hearts and shields they would not yield.
+They swore by gods that Troy should fall that day,
+And rushed to arms to force the walls away.

+With spear in hand, great Ajax took the lead,
+His frame a tower, born of warlike breed.
+Beside him strode brave Diomedes, strong,
+Whose blade had sung of valor loud and long.
+Their battle cries rolled thunder through the plain,
+A roar that shook the towers of Ilium’s reign.

+“Now break their gates!” cried Agamemnon’s voice,
+“For only in their fall shall we rejoice!
+No peace for Troy, whose theft brought shame to Greece— No rest until her burning brings release!”
+Their banners rose, their chariots flashed with flame, And every heart beat wild with death and fame.

+The Trojans watched from battlements of stone,
+Their courage steeled, their fear to none made known.
+With Hector at their head, both fierce and sure,
+They swore their walls and honor to endure.
+His voice rang high above the city’s din,
+“Hold fast, my sons!
+Let none of Greece come in!”

+Then surged the Greeks, their shields a shining wave, Each man prepared to conquer or to brave.
+Their spears flew high, their arrows dark as night, The plain became a sea of death and fight.
+The gates of Troy shook hard beneath their blows,
+As Ajax struck and laid his fearsome foes.

+Upon the walls, the archers bent their bows,
+A rain of death descending on their foes.
+The clang of bronze and cries of dying men
+Rose up to heaven and fell to earth again.
+Blood darkened soil beneath the midday glare,
+And smoke entwined with shouts of war and prayer.

+Still Hector stood, unyielding in his might,
+His spear a lightning flash, his eyes alight.
+Each foe he met fell broken at his feet,
+For none could match his fury’s deadly beat.
+Around him surged his brothers and his band,
+The heart of Troy, the shield of Ilion’s land.

+Though Greeks pressed hard and many heroes bled,
+The Trojan gates stood firm, the city sped.
+The day grew long, and dusk’s soft hand drew near,
+As dying embers whispered through the spear.
+The weary hosts withdrew as shadows fell,
+And left the field where countless heroes dwell.

+Thus came and passed the first great storm of war,
+The clash of nations, blood from shore to shore.
+Though Greece struck hard, Troy’s ramparts would not break— Her strength endured, her fate not yet to take.
+So gods looked down and knew the threads were spun, The war had only now begun to run.

+**Book XIII: The Duel of Paris and Menelaus**

+When dawn’s first light spread gold across the plain, The weary hosts set down their spears again.
+A truce was called, and peace was briefly known,
+As kings and princes met before the throne.
+For Paris, shamed yet proud, stepped forth to stand, And offered single combat hand to hand.

+“Let none but I atone for Helen’s wrong,”
+He cried aloud before the gathered throng.
+“Her beauty was my choice, her love my fate—
+Let blood decide, and end this long debate.”
+Menelaus rose, his heart a blazing brand,
+His eyes like fire, his sword already in hand.

+They met between the armies, still and vast,
+Two lions bound by memory of the past.
+The clash of bronze rang loud across the field,
+Each blow a vow that neither man would yield.
+Their shields were struck, their helms in splinters torn, And gods looked down on mortals pride-borne.

+Athena watched with steady, guiding gaze,
+While Aphrodite schemed through smoke and haze.
+Each goddess strove to guard her chosen side,
+Their rival wills across the sky did ride.
+And when the tide of battle turned once more,
+The air was filled with echoes of their war.

+Then Menelaus struck with deadly might,
+His spear a bolt that blazed in morning light.
+It pierced the shield, it grazed the Trojan’s hair, And all the Greeks cried out in triumph there.
+But Aphrodite shrouded Paris fast,
+And bore him off before the fatal cast.

+The Greeks beheld the empty, bloodied ground,
+Their shouts of joy now changed to anger’s sound.
+For peace was lost, the truce dissolved in flame,
+And once again the war consumed its name.
+The Trojans, roused by gods’ deceitful will,
+Took up their arms, and blood would flow until—

+The plains of Ilium ran red once more,
+As thunder rolled along the distant shore.
+The broken pact lay trampled in the sand,
+While Zeus looked on, unmoved, with steady hand.
+The Fates resumed their weaving dark and deep,
+And Troy and Greece returned to restless sleep.

 **Book XIV: The Gathering of Allies**